zamicol/zamicol.com/pages/sayings.md

 Code or code architecture that use to serve a that us

+# Work

+If your manager has no technical ability, they are a bad manager.

+A managers merit must first be measuered by their technical knowledge and then secondly their managerial skills.

+# Javascript
 Javascript's design can be summarized simply:

-Someone once did something wrong, and now it's apart of the language, so you need to deal with it.
+Someone once did something wrong, and now it's apart of the language, so everyone has to deal with it forever.

-"Why is this named that way?"
-Someone once named it wrong so now it's eternally the wrong thing.
+"Why is this thing this that way?"
+Someone once wrote the code wrong so now it's eternally the wrong thing.